hdShang/arxiv-daily/docs/cs-CL/2025-06-30/papers/250623951v1-unveiling-decision-making-in-llms-for-text-classification-extraction.md

 ---
 layout: default
-title: Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders
+title: "Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders"
 ---

 # Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders